wrightmac/WeatherKit/README.md

 <P>
 Arduino pin 2 is used in this sketch, but any other pin could be used.
 <P>
-Here is a link to the <A HREF="http://www.electroschematics.com/wp-content/uploads/2015/02/DHT22-datasheet.pdf">datasheet for the DHT22.</A>
+Here is a link to the <A HREF="http://www.electroschematics.com/wp-content/uploads/2015/02/DHT22-datasheet.pdf">DHT22 datasheet.</A>
 <P>

 <P>